 There is so much to see in this tiny country and a few different ways to get around.
 Think about your budget, about the places you want to see and the amount of time you have.
 Buses can be a slow way to get around and don’t let you stop at every photo opportunity, but it’s the cheapest.
 Tour buses take you to the best places but cost a lot more.
-Driving yourself will cost a lot, whether you’re buying or renting, but you can go anywhere you want, when you want, camper vans save money on accommodation but cost a ton to rent.
+Driving yourself will cost a lot, whether you’re buying or renting, but you can go anywhere you want when you want, and camper vans save money on accommodation but cost a shit ton to rent.

 There a few different bus companies available.
 I always used Naked Bus, you don’t have to ride naked, but you can get tickets as cheap as $1 if you book early enough.
 You can also use Inter City or any of the others available.
 The downside to this is missing those little photo opportunities and hidden spots that the intercity buses wont stop at, but it will save you a ton of money if you’re on a tight budget or just want to get from A to B.

 Two words: Kiwi Experience.
 If you want to see the country, meet some amazing people and drink until you can’t feel feelings anymore then this is the bus tour for you.
 You can pick and choose from different packages, depending on how much time you have, what you can afford and what you’re interested in.
 I did the full route, got to see the most spectacular things and made some great friends.

 The downside is destroying your liver with cheap alcohol and spending a lot of money compared to the intercity buses, but it is awesome.
 Here are 22 reasons why you should.
 There is also Stray, what we all thought of as “the grown-up version of Kiwi Ex”, for people who actually want to explore New Zealand mostly sober.